Hi there! I'm Natalie.

 Aside from writing, I also speak and teach to encourage others to navigate the landscape of life by faith.
 You can find more information about that here.

-I love Yellowstone, mountains, still water and dancing streams, lilacs, daffodils, rugged skirts and ridiculous shoes, speaking, teaching, and singing.
+I love Yellowstone, mountains, still water and dancing streams, lilacs, daffodils, books, rugged skirts and ridiculous shoes, speaking, teaching, and singing.

 Now, I’d love to hear about you.